 I'll also document how I use Bob for:

-- Reconnecting with Mike and Stan
+- Client outreach to Mike and Stan

 - GoodFields business development